 How They Taste: Extremely mild, with a pronounced sweetness.
 Because they're so fibrous, leeks generally aren't eaten raw.

 How to Use Them: Though too tough to eat when raw, leeks melt into wonderful softness when cooked.
 One of the most appealing ways to cook them is braised in stock and olive oil, then dressed with a lemony vinaigrette.
-Leek soup with lemon and dill is an economical winter warmer, and a beef and leek stir-fry is lightning-fast and delicious.
-Creamed leeks are lovely under seared fish, and sauteed leeks make a surprisingly excellent sandwich filling.
+Classic potato and leek soup is an economical winter warmer, and a beef and leek stir-fry is lightning-fast and delicious.
+Creamed leeks are lovely under seared fish.